Albanians: Americas and Oceania

 People who planned to immigrate chose Australia after the US introduced immigration quotas on southern Europeans.
 Most were from southern Albania, of Muslim and Orthodox backgrounds and tended to live in Victoria and Queensland, with smaller numbers in Western and Northern Australia.

 Italy's annexation of Albania marked a difficult time for Albanian Australians as many were thought by Australian authorities to pose a fascist threat.
 Post-war, the numbers of Albanian immigrants slowed due to immigration restrictions placed by the communist government in Albania.

 Albanians from southwestern Yugoslavia (modern North Macedonia) arrived and settled in Melbourne in the 1960s-1970s.
 Other Albanian immigrants from Yugoslavia came from Montenegro and Serbia.
-The immigrants were mostly Muslims, but also Catholics among them including the relatives of the renowned Albanian nun and missionary Mother Teresa.
+The immigrants were mostly Muslims, but also Catholics among them including the relatives of the Albanian nun and missionary Mother Teresa.
 Albanian refugees from Kosovo settled in Australia following the aftermath of the Kosovo conflict.

 In the early twenty first century, Victoria has the highest concentration of Albanians and smaller Albanian communities exist in Western Australia, South Australia, Queensland, New South Wales and the Northern Territory.
 In 2016, approximately 4,041 persons resident in Australia identified themselves as having been born in Albania and Kosovo, while 15,901 persons identified themselves as having Albanian ancestry, either alone or in combination with another ancestry.

 Albanian migration to New Zealand occurred mid twentieth century following the Second World War.
 A small group of Albanian refugees originating mainly from Albania and the rest from Yugoslavian Kosovo and Macedonia settled in Auckland.
 During the Kosovo crisis (1999), up to 400 Kosovo Albanian refugees settled in New Zealand.
 In the twenty first century, Albanian New Zealanders number 400-500 people and are mainly concentrated in Auckland.